 Virto SharePoint Alerts add-in can do all of it.
 Including pictures and text formatting features for your email that can be also used as a newsletter.

 One of the most wanted features is the SharePoint Alerts schedule customization.
-SharePoint Alerts add-in allows you to send email alert according to a custom schedule, including recurrent scheme and individual scheme for all list items.
+SharePoint Alerts add-in allows you to send email alerts according to a custom schedule, including recurrent schemes and individual schemes for all list items.
 You can learn more about the SharePoint Alerts schedule feature on our site.